 Test your smoke detectors monthly and if they’re battery-operated, you need to change those batteries at least once a year.
 Many people change their smoke detector batteries on New Year’s Day or some other holiday to help them remember.
 Carbon monoxide detector batteries need to be replaced every six months (a great time to do this is during daylight saving time when you’re turning your clocks back or forward).
 When replacing the batteries, vacuum the inside of the detectors to remove dirt, dust, and debris, which can interfere with the working components.

-Install smoke detectors on every floor of your home (including attics and basements), in each bedroom and outside of each bedroom area.
+Install smoke detectors on every floor of your home (including attics and basements), in each bedroom, and outside of each bedroom area.
 Put carbon monoxide detectors on every floor, as well, and near, but not inside, an attached garage.
 Be careful where you place them, though.
-Keep carbon monoxide detectors out of direct sunlight, and at least 5 feet away from appliances and 20 feet away from any fuel-burning heat source.
+Keep carbon monoxide detectors out of direct sunlight, and at least five feet away from appliances and 20 feet away from any fuel-burning heat source.
 Also avoid areas with high humidity (shower, dishwasher), extreme heat or cold (attics, crawlspaces), and blowing air (vents, returns, and even ceiling fans).

 Consider installing heat detectors in places like your garage and kitchen.
 Heat detectors are designed to respond to a fire, but not smoke.
 Using heat detectors instead of smoke detectors should help reduce false alarms from things like cooking.